-4.1 Key Performance Areas in Chief Executives Directorate
+4.1 Key performance areas in Chief Executives Directorate

-• The number of new starters on the apprenticeship programme has decreased to nine in Q2 this year from 18 in Q2 last year. - • (V)The number of face to face enquiries has decreased to 4,873 from 12,123 in Q2 last year Ţ • (V)The number of telephone enquiries answered has decreased again to 27,342 from 34,327 in Q2 last year ↓ • The number of users logged into the self-service system has increased again to 7,298 from 6,059 in quarter two last year 1 • The average time taken to answer a call in customer services has increased by 36 seconds compared to Q2 last year, now reporting at 96 seconds which is below its lower target of 50 seconds 1 • The in year collection rate for Council Tax is 52.80%, 0.37% lower than the figure of 53.17% reported in Q2 last year, but on target \Rightarrow • The in year collection rate for Business Rates has decreased this quarter to 60.57% from 61.13% in Q2 last year.
+The number of new starters on the apprenticeship programme has decreased to nine in Q2 this year from 18 in Q2 last year.
+1 (V)The number of face to face enquiries has decreased to 4,873 from 12,123 in Q2 last year 1 (V)The number of telephone enquiries answered has decreased again to 27,342 from 34,327 in Q2 last year 1 The number of users logged into the self-service system has increased again to 7,298 from 6,059 in quarter two last year 1 The average time taken to answer a call in customer services has increased by 36 seconds compared to Q2 last year, now reporting at 96 seconds which is below its lower target of 50 seconds 1 The in year collection rate for Council Tax is 52.80%, 0.37% lower than the figure of 53.17% reported in Q2 last year, but on target \Leftrightarrow The in year collection rate for Business Rates has decreased this quarter to 60.57% from 61.13% in Q2 last year.
 It is however above its target of 58.69%.
-1

-The level of outstanding customer changes in has increased to 749 in Q2 this year, from 624 The average (YTD) days to process new hous below its target of 24 days with a figure of 28.
-The number of Housing Benefits/ Council Tax awaiting assessment has increased from 810 year to 1,491 in quarter two this year • • • • • • • • • • • • • • • • • • • • The percentage of risk-based quality checks nentitlement is correct has decreased from 87.5 to 84% in quarter two, also below its target of the second)% in quarter one
+1 The level of outstanding customer changes in the Revenues team has increased to 749 in Q2 this year, from 624 in Q2 last year 1 The average (YTD) days to process new housing benefit claims is below its target of 24 days with a figure of 28.16 days.
+1 The number of Housing Benefits/ Council Tax support customers awaiting assessment has increased from 810 in quarter two last year to 1,491 in quarter two this year 1 The percentage of risk-based quality checks made where Benefit entitlement is correct has decreased from 87.50% in quarter one to 84% in quarter two, also below its target of 91.50%.
+1 to the introduction of the new Digital Apprenticeship Service which meant we were unable to start at least 8 progressions from level 2 to level 3 any earlier.
+If we had progressed earlier, numbers would have been more evenly distributed across Q's 1 and 2 and would have been more comparable to this year's figures.
+We have not reduced our internal apprenticeship numbers and are not struggling to recruit at present, in fact we have recruited 3 new apprentices within the last 2 weeks, which will show in Q3.

-4.2 Apprenticeship Programme
+4.2 Apprenticeship programme